Nanofus/novel.js/DOCUMENTATION.md

 - `playSound` - Play a sound with the chosen name upon entering the scene.
 - `startMusic` - Start a music loop with the chosen name.
 - `endMusic` - End a music loop with the chosen name.
 - `executeJs` - JavaScript to be executed when the scene is loaded.
-You can access the game data through the `data.game` object.
+You can access the application data through the `novelData.novel` object.
-- `saveGame` - Saves the game in the way defined in `settings.saveMode` upon entering the scene.
+- `save` - Saves the state in the way defined in `settings.saveMode` upon entering the scene.
 Value can be anything, works as long as it is defined.
-- `loadGame` - Loads the game in the way defined in `settings.saveMode` upon entering the scene.
+- `load` - Loads the state in the way defined in `settings.saveMode` upon entering the scene.
 Value can be anything, works as long as it is defined.
 - `saveCheckpoint` - Save this scene as a checkpoint with the chosen name.
 See [Checkpoints](#checkpoints).
 - `loadCheckpoint` - Load a checkpoint with the chosen name.
 See [Checkpoints](#checkpoints).
 - `choices` - Required (not enforced).
 A list of choices available in the scene.